ZcashFoundation/zebra/README.md

 The goals of the beta release series are for Zebra to act as a fully validating Zcash node, for all active consensus rules as of NU5 activation.

-Currently, Zebra validates all of the documented Zcash consensus rules, but it may not validate any:
+Currently, Zebra validates all of the Zcash consensus rules for the NU5 network upgrade.
+(As of the second NU5 activation on testnet.)

+But it may not validate any:
 - Undocumented rules derived from Bitcoin
 - Undocumented network protocol requirements